Embedding calculus and smooth structures: Formally smooth manifolds

 \subsection{Consequences for embedding calculus}

-In order to state the main result, we extend our notation in the obvious way by writing $\mathbb{E}_n^\f$ and $\mathbb{E}_n^r$ for the endomorphism operads of $\mathbb{R}^n$ in the appropriate categories of manifolds, and similarly for modules.
+In order to state the main result, we extend our notation in the obvious way by writing $\DDisk_n^\f$ and $\DDisk_n^r$ for the full subcategories on disjoint unions of finitely many copies of $\mathbb{R}^n$ in the appropriate categories of manifolds, and similarly for derived mapping spaces of simplicial presheaves on these categories.

 \begin{theorem} Given Riemannian metrics on smooth manifolds $M$ and $N$, there is a canonical weak equivalence In particular, the embedding calculus Taylor tower depends only on $M$ and $N$ as formally smooth manifolds. \end{theorem}